pedrokehl/caminho/README.md

 ## Roadmap

 - Write test for “maxItemsFlowing” in combination with “reduce” + following pipes
-- Better wrap filter and add logging to it
 - Change backpressure "resume" to be triggered by event instead of retrying after "sleep"
 - Proper typing on ValueBag and how it's handled in child steps.